- For Researchers

 - Biology of Reproduction (1529-7268)

-In the following titles, the journal charges a fee for article submission for publication (submission fees):
+These journals charge a fee for article submission (submission fees):

 - Journal of Financial Econometrics (1479-8417)